dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 ~~~

 In the `Src` case variable occurences are just their names as strings, but in
-the typed case, they are names together with the variable type. `TyVarBinder`
+the type annotated case, they are names together with the variable type.
-is used for this.
-Data constructor occurences just have `()` as their type in
+`TyVarBinder` is used for this.
+Data constructor occurences just have `()` as
-the `SrcExpr`, but an actual type in `TyExpr`.
-Both of these annotations can be
+their type in the `SrcExpr`, but an actual type in `TyExpr`.
+Both of these
-useful when working with an instance of the AST, since it allows to get the
+annotations can be useful when working with an instance of the AST, since it
-types without asking the type environment.
-For monads and general type
+allows to get the types without asking the type environment.
+For monads and
-occurences, source representation of types (`SrcType`) is replaced with
+general type occurences, source representation of types (`SrcType`) is replaced
-`MonadType` and the internal type representation respectively.
+with `MonadType` and the internal type representation respectively.

 All the source code is publicly available at
 <https://bitbucket.org/dmytrolypai/mil-masters-thesis-chalmers> and